Tag Archives: Donald Trump

 The logic to think that prenatal Tylenol causes autism and ADHD

 Robert Kennedy Jr. recently started the process to add a warning to the labels of acetaminophen products, including Tylenol, noting a correlation between its use during pregnancy and autism and ADHD in children.
 The advisability of this is controversial.
-Experts at Scientific American say “the evidence against Tylenol is thin,” The British Journal, Nature, goes further: “It’s Dangerous to Avoid Tylenol While Pregnant”.
+Experts at Scientific American say “the evidence against Tylenol is thin,” The British Journal, Nature, went further: “It’s Dangerous to Avoid Tylenol While Pregnant”, reversing its call for caution.
 Similarly, Barak Obama: “Trump’s announcement is violence against the truth.”
-Nature’s logic, and Obama’s, is that any risk of Autism and ADHD is smaller than the risk to pregnant women if they do not take fever medication.
+Nature’s current logic is that any risk of Autism and ADHD is smaller than the risk if pregnant women do not take fever medication.
 Given the confusion and politicalization of the topic, I thought I’d write about the magnitude of the risk, and the logic to think Tylenol causes autism and ADHD.

 In terms of the magnitude of the Tylenol effect, this study from Johns Hopkins, compared fetal blood levels of acetaminophen enzymes (measured in the umbilical cord) to the risk of autism and ADHD.
 As shown below, there is roughly a three-times increase in risk for both in every sub-group of child: male and female, black and white, pre-term and full term, drug user or not, breast fed or not, fevered mother or not.
 Children with higher blood-acetaminophen levels (2nd, 3rd tercile) always have a higher chance of ADHD and ASD — about 3 times higher– than children in the lower tercile.